Recording simulations using NanoVer

 axis.set_ylabel("Energy (kJ/mol)")

 Lower level methods are available in nanover.mdanalysis.recordings to read the content of the files directly.
-This module is used in the state-utils utility that allows to read shared state recordings in a python script or with the command line.
+We also have a python script located in the nanover-utils repository for parsing NanoVer shared state recordings.